openedx/openedx-filters/docs/how-tos/create-new-filter.rst

 * You have a basic understanding of Python and Django.
 * You understand the concept of filters or have reviewed the relevant :doc:`/concepts/index` docs.
+* You are familiar with the terminology used in the project, such as :term:`filter type<Filter Type>`, :term:`filter signature<Filter Signature>`, etc. If not, you can review the :doc:`/reference/glossary` docs.

 Steps
 *****